Plectranthus ernstii

 Plectranthus ernstii, often called bonsai mint or bonsai spurflower, is a plant in the family Lamiaceae (Labiatae), genus Plectranthus.
 It is a semisucculent subshrub native to the Eastern Cape and KwaZulu-Natal provinces of South Africa.
+The plant is named after South African botanist Ernst Jacobus van Jaarsveld.

 Description

 A small perennial species originating from South Africa, the bonsai mint has fleshy, slightly pubescent leaves with a noticeable fragrance similar to other members of the Lamiaceae family.
 The stems grow in segments, which quickly harden, enhancing the bonsai-like appearance.
 They appear woody and trunk-like as they grow, and they can split if they thicken too quickly.

 Bonsai mint typically stays fairly small, growing to a height of 15–25 inches, and are hardy to a very light frost.
 Ernstii blooms throughout the warmer months and puts out a spike of small, light purple flowers.
 These flowers are edible, with a slightly sweet flavor.